What is My Credit Score?

 But there are a couple of little-known “secrets” that can trip people up:

 Inquiries: When you apply for credit, the lender pulls your file.
 That’s called an inquiry and it will be recorded on your credit history.
 Too many inquiries within a short period of time may have a negative affect on your credit history and score.
 The reason: If you’re applying for credit, it means you could be accumulating more debt.
 And from a payback standpoint, taking on more debt could mean that you’ll be less able to make your other payments on time.
 So if you’re planning for a big purchase (like a home or a car), keep excess inquiries off your credit history by not applying for other loans or opening up credit accounts while you’re in the process of shopping for the loan for that purchase.
 And when you’re shopping for that home or car loan, make all your applications within a two-week period.
-Then all the inquiries will count as one (as opposed to multiple inquiries), with only a five-point hit to your credit score.
+Then all the inquiries will count as one (as opposed to multiple inquiries).

 Due dates: The “pay by” date is the date by which your payment must be received.
 When you’re paying your bills, be sure to allow sufficient time for mailing and processing to avoid a late fee.
 You may want to consider other payment options, such as online payments or pre-authorized debit, which are fast and free.
 Plus, you save money on postage.